yoannjly/discord.py-self/README.rst

 | **Note:**
-| Self-botting/user-botting is against the Discord ToS.
+| Automating user accounts is against the Discord ToS.
 This library is a proof of concept and I do not recommend using it.
 Do so at your own risk.

 Key Features
 -------------